slevomat/coding-standard/README.md

 * `usefulAnnotations`: prevents reporting and removing useless phpDocs if they contain an additional configured annotation like `@dataProvider`.
 * `enableEachParameterAndReturnInspection`: enables inspection and fixing of `@param` and `@return` annotations separately.
 Useful when you only want to document parameters or return values that could not be expressed natively (i.e. member types of `array` or `Traversable`).

+This sniff can cause an error if you're overriding or implementing a parent method which does not have typehints.
+In such cases add `@phpcsSuppress SlevomatCodingStandard.TypeHints.TypeHintDeclaration` annotation to the method to have this sniff skip it.

 #### SlevomatCodingStandard.Exceptions.ReferenceThrowableOnly 🔧

 In PHP 7.0, a [`Throwable` interface was added](https://wiki.php.net/rfc/throwable-interface) that allows catching and handling errors in more cases than `Exception` previously allowed.
 So, if the catch statement contained `Exception` on PHP 5.x, it means it should probably be rewritten to reference `Throwable` on PHP 7.x.
 This sniff enforces that.